dhritimn/myweb-projects/README.md

 # myweb-projects
-This are just my practice projects
+These are just my practice projects